safontj/get_clean_data/README.md

 ## Script

 The data is located in several files.
-All these files should be in hte working directory for the script to work
+All these files should be in the working directory for the script to work

 * Measurements are in "X_test.txt" and "X_train.txt"
 * Activities are in "y_text.txt" and "y_train.txt"
 * Subjects are in "subject_train.txt" and "subject_test.txt"

-The script uses *rbind* to create one data set comining test and train data for the three
+As test and train contain the same fields, the script uses *rbind* to create one data set combining test and training data for the three (measurements, activities and subjects)

 There are additional pieces of information:

 * Names of each field of the measurements in "features.txt"
 * Names of the types of activities in "activity_labels.txt"

-The script uses this information to locate and extract the means and standard deviations fields of the measurements, and assign users and activities to each observation with *cbind*
+The script uses the features information to locate and extract the means and standard deviation fields of the measurements, and later on to label the fields of the measurements.

+The script uses the activity labels to provide a description to the data activities IDs with *merge*

-The names ot the features are also used to label the data of the combined measures
+The names of the activities and the users IDs are used to assign users and activity descriptions to each observation set with *cbind*

-The script uses the added activity and subject fields to to group the information by activity and subject, using the mean.
+The script uses the added "activity" and "subject" fields to to group the information by activity and subject, using the mean.
 The *aggregate* function is used fot this.

-Finally the new clean data set is stored in a "run_analysis.txt" file with write.table
+Finally the new clean data set is stored in a "run_analysis.txt" file with *write.table*